 HPS follows the Nebraska Department of Health and Human Services regulations for control of communicable disease.
 These regulations include: incubation period, symptoms of illness, infection period and minimum isolation periods/control measures.
-Diseases/Conditions included in these regulations are: Chicken Pox, Pink Eye, Common cold, Diptheria, Pinworm/Threadworm/Seatworm, Fifth Disease, Hand/Foot/Mouth, Hepatitis A, Herpes Simplex, Impetigo, Influenza, Measles, Meningitis (bacterial and viral), MRSA, Mumps, Head lice, Pertussis/Whooping Cough, Polio, Ringworm, Rubella, Scabies, Shingles, Strep Infection, and Tuberculosis.
+Diseases/Conditions included in these regulations are: chicken pox, pink eye, eommon cold, diptheria, pinworm/threadworm/seatworm, fifth disease, hand/foot/mouth, hepatitis A, herpes simplex, impetigo, influenza, measles, meningitis (bacterial and viral), MRSA, mumps, head lice, pertussis/whooping cough, polio, ringworm, rubella, scabies, shingles, strep infection, and tuberculosis.
 If your child is diagnosed with one of the above diseases or conditions, contact the school nurse for exclusion timeframe and/or if a healthcare provider note is needed to return to school.

 A student with the temperature of over 100-degrees will be sent home.
 It is strongly recommended that a student does not return until fever free for 24 hours without the use of fever-reducing medications (Tylenol, ibuprofen).
-Or a student may return with a healthcare provider note.
+Alternatively, a student may return with a healthcare provider note.
 A student who vomits will be sent home.
 It is strongly recommended that student remains out of school for 24 hours.
-If a student is absent for five consecutive school days due to illness, a healthcare provider note is required to return to school.